 - lemons (sliced as well as lemon juice for serving)

 Preheat the oven and then start by preparing the marinade – grate the garlic and mix with the salt, black pepper, and olive oil.

 Arrange some slices of lemon and dill along the bottom of a baking sheet or tray.

-Lay the salon on top and cover with more dill and lemon slices.
+Lay the salmon on top and cover with more dill and lemon slices.

 Then pour over the marinade.
 You can also add some melted butter if you’d like but I usually only use the olive oil in the marinade.

 Note* I’m never too ‘precious’ with how I pour over the marinade.
 You could also rub the marinade into the salmon if you want to make sure it’s thoroughly coated.

 Bake in the oven at 180ºC for about 25 minutes.
 I often check it at 20 minutes, then cook for a further few minutes if needed.

 The cooking time will vary a bit depending on the thickness of the salmon fillets.